Speed can make or break your WordPress site. Just one extra second of load time can cost you thousands of visitors.

 Running through every single speed optimization task is a lot of work.
 If you don’t have the time and energy to check off every task in this guide, you might want to start with just the high-impact stuff.

 Focusing on these 5 areas will give you the most leverage if you’re strapped for time.

 - Upgrade your hosting provider.
 Ensure you’re getting the best site loading speed, uptime, and web server locations for your budget.

 - Install essential WordPress performance plugins.
-Using just a select few plugins can drastically speed up WordPress.
+Using just a select few plugins can drastically speed up WP.
 We recommend you at least get WP Rocket, a premium plugin with multiple speed improvement features.

 We’ll explore each of those tips more in-depth throughout this guide.

 Consider Changing Hosting Providers

 You can learn all the speed hacks under the sun, but if your web hosting sucks, you’re not going to get very far.

 When we talk about web hosting and site speed, we’re talking about three things: speed, uptime, and web server location.

 If your web hosting company has slow servers, there will be a cap on how much you can improve your site speed.